 We’ve mentioned previously that mistletoe was prominent in the traditions of the Druids and the lore of northern Europe.
 The Druids used the mistletoe of their sacred oak as part of their ritual five days after the new moon following the Winter Solstice.
-In the Middle Ages it was hung from ceilings or placed above stable and house doors to drive off evil spirits and to insure fertility.
+In the Middle Ages, it was hung from ceilings or placed above stable and house doors to drive off evil spirits and to ensure fertility.

 Mistletoe is a parasitic plant that grows on trees.
 Phoradendron flavescens or Viscum album sends its roots into the tree’s bark and derives its nutrients from the tree itself, though it does engage in photosynthesis.

 Some would trace the tradition of kissing under mistletoe back to the Roman Saturnalia, indeed the Greek goddess Artemis (Roman: Diana) patron of the city of Ephesus (New Testament – Acts 19:24-41) wore a crown of mistletoe as an emblem of fertility and immortality.
 However, the most fully developed myth regarding mistletoe comes from the Norse mythology of the Vikings.

 The story goes as follows.
 Baldar, the Norse god of the summer sun, saw in a dream his own death.
 Frigga, his mother and the goddess of beauty and love — and from whom we get the word Friday — compelled the elements, plants and animals not to kill Baldar.
 But she neglected to extract this same promise from the young and insignificant mistletoe.
 The mischief god Loki (brother of Thor) realizing that mistletoe grows on trees and has no roots in the ground fashioned a poisoned dart from mistletoe and with the aid of Baldar’s blind brother Hoder shot the mistletoe missile to kill Baldar.
 His death brought winter and his mother’s lamentation.
 So says the medieval Norse myths we learn from the Eddas.